OpenDPDv2: A Unified Learning and Optimization Framework for Neural Network Digital Predistortion: Introduction

 Previous approaches to reduce DPD energy consumption include lowering the sample rate~\cite{Li2020SampleRate}, employing a sub-Nyquist feedback receiver in the observation path~\cite{Hammler2019}, dynamically adjusting model cross-terms based on input signal characteristics~\cite{Li2022}, simplifying computational pathways for DPD algorithms~\cite{Beikmirza2023}, and pruning less critical weights in fully connected layers to achieve static spatial weight sparsity~\cite{Liu2022}.

-This article presents \texttt{OpenDPDv2}, a unified open-source \ac{NN}-based DPD framework for accurate PA modeling, DPD learning, and in-situ model optimization towards reduced arithmetic operations and energy-expensive memory accesses, and goes beyond our previous works~\cite{wu2024opendpd,Wu2024IMS,WuIMS2025,Duan2025TCN-DPD}. \texttt{OpenDPDv2} incorporates a new high-performance hybrid-\ac{NN}-based DPD algorithm with high linearization performance and optimized energy efficiency through dynamic temporal sparsity and quantization-aware training.
-The main contributions are:
+This article presents \texttt{OpenDPDv2}, a unified open-source \ac{NN}-based DPD framework for accurate PA modeling, DPD learning, and in-situ model optimization towards reduced arithmetic operations and energy-expensive memory accesses, and goes beyond our previous works~\cite{wu2024opendpd,Wu2024IMS,WuIMS2025,Duan2025TCN-DPD}.
+While our prior publications introduced DeltaDPD and quantization-aware DPD learning as foundational techniques, they suffered from several limitations: (i) the DeltaGRU output sparsity was directly coupled to hidden state sparsity, limiting achievable temporal sparsity without dramatically decreasing the linearization performance; (ii) energy evaluations relied on idealized theoretical calculations that may not reflect practical processor behaviors; and (iii) temporal sparsity and quantization were optimized separately, missing potential synergies.
+This journal paper addresses these limitations by introducing a TCN-based residual path that decouples output from hidden state sparsity, providing realistic energy estimates using Gem5 simulation, and presenting a unified training framework that jointly optimizes both techniques.